eznix86/django-setup-template/README.md

 ### Goodies
 - It automatically setups 3 environements for you, staging, prod, dev.
 - You also have a Procfile for heroku ;)
+- Using `rich` to have pretty logging... sexy ones

 ### What you need to Ctrl+C and Ctrl+V: